×

 When we asked expats and global nomads about the quality of medical care in Stavanger, they replied:

 "Medical services in Stavanger, are of high quality and easily accessible to both residents and visitors.
 The city has a well-equipped public healthcare system, with several hospitals, clinics, and medical centers providing a wide range of services.
 The Stavanger University Hospital is the main healthcare facility in the region, offering specialized care and advanced treatments.
 General practitioners and family doctors are available throughout the city, providing primary care services and referrals to specialists when needed.
 Emergency medical services are efficient and responsive, with ambulances and emergency rooms available for urgent care.
 Pharmacies are well-stocked and can be found throughout the city, providing prescription and over-the-counter medications.
 Dental care is also readily available, with numerous dental clinics offering various treatments.
 Healthcare in Norway is primarily funded through the public sector, with residents receiving coverage through the National Insurance Scheme.
 This ensures that most medical services are either free or available at a low cost for Norwegian citizens and residents.
 Visitors from European Union countries can also access healthcare services using the European Health Insurance Card, while those from non-EU countries may need to have private travel insurance to cover medical expenses.
-Overall, medical services in Stavanger are reliable, efficient, and of high quality, ensuring that residents and visitors have access to the healthcare they need," said one expat living in Stavanger.
+Overall, medical services in Stavanger are reliable, efficient, and of high quality, ensuring that residents and visitors have access to the healthcare they need," remarked one expat living in Stavanger.

 Are healthcare and health insurance expensive in Stavanger?

 "Healthcare and health insurance in Stavanger, can be considered relatively affordable for residents, as the country has a comprehensive public healthcare system funded by taxes.
 This system ensures that all citizens and registered residents have access to essential healthcare services at a low cost or for free.
 However, some individuals may choose to purchase private health insurance for additional coverage or faster access to specialists, which can be more expensive.
-Overall, healthcare costs in Stavanger are generally manageable for most residents due to the support provided by the public healthcare system," remarked one expat living in Stavanger.
+Overall, healthcare costs in Stavanger are generally manageable for most residents due to the support provided by the public healthcare system," mentioned an expat living in Stavanger.

 Is the cost of living in Stavanger high?